 The Business and Start-Ups study area is particularly interesting and useful for future lawyers looking to make their marks in the Bay Area.

-The school received 7,948 applications and accepted 1,086 students in a recent admissions cycle.
+UC Berkeley has an acceptance rate of 12.5%.
 The incoming class reported the following GPA and LSAT score percentiles:

 UC Berkeley is an excellent option if you want to work in the Bay Area or if its offerings align with your passions.